 Their two newest EPs, All Shades of Teal and Decorating, are out now.

-Sifting through their progressive rock sentiments, power pop choruses and math-y breakdowns, this high-school age trio formed just over a year ago has put the work and the thought in.
+Sifting through their progressive rock sentiments, power pop choruses and math-y breakdowns, this young trio has put the work and the thought in.
 They're technical while remaining accessible; it's difficult and simple all at the same time.

-The group (all of whom are under 18) have released two full length albums, a single, and have toured extensively around the Midwest and East Coast with acts like Lunar Vacation, Citizen, and The Happy Children.
-Their most recent single, Ready 4 the World, is out now.
+The group have released two full length albums, an EP, and have toured extensively around the Midwest and East Coast with acts like Lunar Vacation, Citizen, and The Happy Children.
+Their most EP is out now.

 GUYTANO (PT.
 3)